TinyMission/kara/README.md

         + "Some more text"
     }

 Each function represents a single HTML tag, and accepts arguments for the tag's attributes.
 The last argument is an optional function literal that can be used to populate the tag's children (as with the ol and fieldset tags above).
 Text content can either be passed directly to the tag function, or added inside its body with the + operator.

 This flexible markup mechanism highlights the power of the Kotlin syntax, and can't be acheived in languages like Java or even Scala.

+### Layouts

+Applications generally contain HTML markup that's shared between views.
+In Kara (as well as many other web frameworks) these are called layouts.
+By convention, layout files are placed in the root of the app's views directory.
+Each layout inherits from the *HtmlLayout* class.
+Consider the following example:

+    class DefaultLayout() : HtmlLayout() {
+        override fun render(context: ActionContext, mainView: HtmlView) {
+            head {
+                title("Kara Demo Title")
+                stylesheet(DefaultStyles())
+            }
+            body {
+                h1("Kara Demo Site")
+                div(id="main") {
+                    renderView(context, mainView)
+                }
+                a(text="Kara is developed by Tiny Mission", href="http://tinymission.com") }
+        }
+    }

+As with views, a layout's markup is placed in the render() method, which accepts the current action context, as well as the main view to render.
+The mainView is rendered with the renderView() function.

+At this point, the layout used to render each view is specified at the controller level (either passed to the constructor, or specified later inside an action).

 ### Forms